Measure Flow Effectiveness with Goals - Setup and Examples

 For this example we'll use as simple onboarding sequence as shown below.

 Place the goal step inside your flow and consider what trigger you may need to define your goal.
-In this case, a simple Event based trigger might be best suited for the job.
+In this case, a Stripe Subscription Activated trigger might be best suited for the job.

 Note, if you're not using Stripe as your billing provider, you can replace the trigger with any event that represents a Purchase.